 Water stains or mould

 Keep your eyes peeled for water stains or mould, paying close attention to wet areas such as the kitchen and bathrooms.
-All cabinets should be opened, smelling for damp or mildew.
+All cabinets should be opened, smelling of damp or mildew.
 This can be a sign of ventilation issues, leaks or plumbing problems.

 Doors and windows

 As you walk through the property, open and close all windows and doors.
 Make sure they don’t stick as this can be an indication of warped wood or rusted metal.
-You should also look for any fine cracks around sills and frames, and don’t forget to double check that quality fly screens are installed where necessary.
+You should also look for any fine cracks around sills and frames, and don’t forget to double-check that quality fly screens are installed where necessary.

 Inhaling asbestos dust can cause major health issues and requires professional removal.
 If the home was built before 2003, you should ask the sales agent if asbestos was used in the construction.
 If so, find out where it was used.